Sexual Assault/Harassment Frequently Asked Questions

 It is unlawful to harass a person (an applicant or employee) because of that person’s sex.
 Harassment can include “sexual harassment” or unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.

 Harassment does not have to be of a sexual nature, however, and can include offensive remarks about a person’s sex.
-For example, it is illegal to harass a woman by making offensive comments about women in general.
+For example, it may be illegal to harass a woman by making offensive comments about women in general.

 Both victim and the harasser can be either a woman or a man, and the victim and harasser can be the same sex.